 The other resorts have a mix of lifts, and there are still some older, slower chairlifts and T-bars but they’re slowly being updated.
 There are also snowmaking facilities and some floodlit pistes.
 Off the slopes there’s a lot of building work going on, some of the roads aren’t the best and resorts aren’t as chocolate-box pretty as some Alpine ones.

-But there’s a good choice of places to eat, drink and stay in Bulgaria’s ski resorts, from budget apartments (especially in Bansko where you can buy one for around €10,000!) to a growing range of affordable five-star hotels like the ski-in and ski-out Kempinski Grand Arena* in Bansko or the castle-style Festa Winter Palace* in Borovets.
+But there’s a good choice of places to eat, drink and stay in Bulgaria’s ski resorts, from budget apartments (especially in Bansko where prices to buy one start around €25,000) to a growing range of affordable five-star hotels like the ski-in and ski-out Kempinski Grand Arena* in Bansko or the castle-style Festa Winter Palace* in Borovets.

 If you want to be looked after (even the idea of doing anything more energetic than sitting, eating and drinking after a day skiing tires me out) but without spending too much, a chalet is the way to go.
 We stayed in Chalet Diana-Ross which sleeps 25 and has a hot tub and sauna to relax in and chalet hosts to take care of food, drink and entertainment.